Alice C. Linsley

 Joseph of Arimathea

 What is the significance of Joseph of Arimathea in this narrative?
 Luke 23:15 tells us that Joseph was a member of the Council (Sanhedrin) and that he had not consented to what the others had planned and carried out.
-Arimathea should be spelled “Harimathea” and the correct spelling provides a clue as to Joseph’s importance.
 Supposedly, Arimathea was an “unknown” city of Judea, but all the evidence points to Bethlehem.
-The name is as much a title as a place.
-It refers to a line of priests.
+The name appears to refer to a line of priests.

 So, Matthew’s Gospel reveals a clear division among the Jewish leaders over Jesus.
 That division would set brother against brother and eventually lead to the expulsion of many righteous Jews from their synagogues.
 We should pay close attention to what Matthew tells us about the events leading up to Jesus’ crucifixion and resurrection.
 His lineage and position among the Jews make his witness exceptional.
 He tells us that there was division among the Jewish leaders over Jesus.
 He tells us that those who were most threatened among them took action to kill Him and to cover up His resurrection.
 And he tells us that a member of the Sanhedrin from Hari-mathea (probably Bethlehem) buried Jesus in a Jerusalem tomb which had never been used.